hch211/DA-MATD3/DAMATD3/README.txt

 Useful codes is a folder of my other projects' codes for helping your revision which includes the environments of the commercial and industrial MEMG and generation and demand data of all three MEMGs.

+orderbook automatic generation -- to do

+mitigation -- to do